ibm-messaging/mq-ansible/README.md

 # *MQ-Ansible*

+## Issue Support

+The code in this repository is provided and maintained on a community basis, and is not covered by any IBM commercial support agreement or warranty.

+For enhancements, issues and fixes you are welcome raise an issue against this repository so that it may be considered.
+Alternatively, you may contribute updates as per the CLA outlined below.

 | :memo:        | Interested in contributing to this project?
 Please read our [IBM Contributor License Agreement](CLA.md) and our [Contributing Guide](CONTRIBUTING.md).       |
 |---------------|:------------------------|

+## What is MQ-Ansible?

 A collection for automating the installation and configuration of IBM MQ using Ansible on Ubuntu, Redhat, Windows and IBM AIX machines.
 Our aim is to make MQ-Ansible extensible for other platforms and more detailed IBM MQ configuration.